Hanmb17/CI_MS1_CATTERY/README.md

 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)

 ## Features
-The page consists of six pages and 16 features.
+The site consists of six pages and 16 features.

 ### Logo and Navigation Bar (Header)
 - Features on all pages.